starius/ScPrime/doc/api/index.html.md

 ```go
 curl -A "SiaPrime-Agent" -X POST "localhost:4280/gateway/connect/123.456.789.0:4281"
 ```

-ScPrime uses semantic versioning and is backwards compatible to version v1.0.0.

 API calls return either JSON or no content.
 Success is indicated by 2xx HTTP status codes, while errors are indicated by 4xx and 5xx HTTP status codes.
 If an